 Three faculty members spend the majority of their time in the actuarial program, and four other faculty members support the program.
 One of the three primary faculty members is an F.S.A, one is an A.S.A., and othe other is working on obtaining an A.S.A.
 Two of these three also have a Ph.D. in statistics.
 The program hopes to add two more faculty members by fall of 2013.
 Among the accomplishments of the current faculty members are the Teacher of the Year award, numerous research publications, service on actuarial exam committees, and receipt of the CFA (Chartered Financial Analyst) designation.

-Drake is one of only three colleges and universities in Iowa to be accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-Drake is one of 14 universities in the United States to be recognized as a Center for Actuarial Excellence by the Society of Actuaries.
+Drake is one of 15 universities in the United States to be recognized as a Center for Actuarial Excellence by the Society of Actuaries.
+Drake University is a member of AACSB International—The Association to Advance Collegiate Schools of Business. www.aacsb.edu/about.

 May 1 - Enrollment deadline for first-year students